Static Analysis for Regular Expression Exponential Runtime via Substructural Logics (Extended): Soundness of the analysis

 Each $w$ represents an NFA run $\nfamor w{p_{1}}{p_{2}}$ for some $p_{1}$ that occurs in $\pseq 1$ and some $p_{2}$ that occurs in $\pseq 2$.
 The string $w$ labels the sides of the trapezoid, since that determines the compatible boundary for parallel composition.
 Again we may like to think of $w$ as a proof of reachability.
 Here the reachability is not in the NFA, but in the matcher based on it.

 The trapezoid can be stacked on top of each other if they share a common $\pseq{}$ at the boundary.
-They can be place side-by-side if they have the same $w$ on the inside:
+They can be placed side-by-side if they have the same $w$ on the inside:

+Note that the search tree logic in Figure~\ref{treemor} is substructural, in that, common structural rules such as weakening and contraction do not hold in general: